K7CTC/direwolf/README.md

 * checks out the stable branch (currently v1.5)
 * installs Raspberry Pi specific files
 * writes out a basic configuration file
-  *assumes one sound interface exists and defaults to it (external usb audio adapter) *sets number of audio channels equal to 1
+  -assumes one sound interface exists and defaults to it (external usb audio adapter) -sets number of audio channels equal to 1
-  *specifies settings for channel 0 (channels start at 0) *sets the station callsign as provided
+  -specifies settings for channel 0 (channels start at 0) -sets the station callsign as provided
-  *establishes modem baud rate of 1200
+  -establishes modem baud rate of 1200
-  *assumes a PTT configuration of: /dev/ttyUSB0 RTS *sets the FIX_BITS value equal to 1 (see Dire Wolf documentation) *establishes an AGWPE TCPIP socket interface on port 9292 *establishes a KISS protocol over TCPIP socket interface on port 7373 *configures Dire Wolf to run at boot (via Pi menu "autostart" functionality, not ideal)
+  -assumes a PTT configuration of: /dev/ttyUSB0 RTS -sets the FIX_BITS value equal to 1 (see Dire Wolf documentation) -establishes an AGWPE TCPIP socket interface on port 9292 -establishes a KISS protocol over TCPIP socket interface on port 7373 *configures Dire Wolf to run at boot (via Pi menu "autostart" functionality, not ideal)

+# Goals

+The goal is to build an easy to use installer and quasi configuration utility for the Dire Wolf sound modem on a Raspberry Pi.
+Presently, the best way to get the amazing Dire Wolf sound modem to work on a Raspberry Pi is to build it from source code.
+Additional steps are necessary to ensure the proper Debian package dependencies are installed prior to compilation.
+Once Dire Wolf installation is complete, the configuration file must be properly edited before the application will operate.

+This installation script justs asks for your callsign an then does the rest.
+This is just the first iteration of this script.
+I would like to implement a more robust way of runing Dire Wolf as a service so as not to be dependent on the Raspbian GUI.
+Ideally this will run equally well on Raspbian Lite.
+I plan to implement a command line switch or possibly just script logic to to a standard install under Raspbian or a more streamlined install under Raspbian Lite.

 # Prerequisites